Book online

 If your child does develop myopia, it doesn’t mean they will just keep getting worse.
 This may have been the case until recently, but with effective methods to control myopia being offered by more practitioners, the eye condition can be slowed down or even halted in its tracks.

 The Eye Practice sees children with myopia every day.
-Rather than just correcting the vision, by providing distance glasses, we aim to slow down or stop your child’s myopia.
+Rather than just correcting the vision, by providing distance glasses, we aim to slow down your child’s myopia.
 And we have several tools in our arsenal:

 • Atropine: these eye drops are used once at day (at night) for years.
 They may be combined with other myopia control therapies for maximum results.
 Read more here.